joonassandell/rebirth-wordpress-project/README.md

 - Easy WordPress configuration with environment specific files with [Dotenv](https://github.com/vlucas/phpdotenv) & [dotenv](https://github.com/motdotla/dotenv#readme) for deployments
 - Better folder structure
 - Uses composer for installing plugins.
 Includes useful plugins out of the box.
-- Automatic WordPress installation to remote location
+- WordPress installation to remote location
 - Scripts for deploying databases and assets to remote locations
 - Scripts for pulling assets and databases from remote locations